koelslaw/documentation/topics/nuc/README.md

 ## Download Iso images

 Coordinate with the CMAT technical lead to coordinate receipt of the following iso images:
- - RHEL - DVD iso (Should have this one already downloaded from nuc installation)
+ - RHEL - DVD iso (Should have this one already downloaded from Nuc installation)
- - ESXi iso
+ - ESXi ISO

 Move onto [Gigamon Configuration](../gigamon/README.md)